lilypeng212/E-commerce-Growth-Strategy-Analytics/README.md

 The dashboard enables:

-- Identification of high-traffic but low-conversion segments (optimization opportunities)
+- Monitoring performance across each stage of the funnel
-- Detection of high-conversion but low-exposure products (scaling opportunities)
+- Quickly identifying where bottlenecks occur (traffic, engagement, or conversion)
-- Category-level performance comparison for assortment and marketing decisions
+- Tracking overall performance trends and growth over time

 > *Note: This visualization is a mockup for demonstration purposes only and does not represent real business data.*